rchanse/whereisit/README.md

 --------- C H E C K I N G the environment checksys

+--------------- looking for some explanation. look at member 11asummary - my one line summary

+---------------- build-lib and exec-lib differences diff ~/fubar ~/whereis

+----------------- whats the deal with $rchjlp it points to the exec-lib  $HOME/$rchjlp
+Once you are in $HOME/$rchjlp  (our case  $HOME/fubar) member execdir - points also to exec-lib member builddir - points to build-lib

 ---------- setting $rchjlp ----(3 choices)
 a. from the console    'export rchjlp=fubar'
 b. before INSTALL     '. ~/whereis/rchjlp fubar'           or